 Ms. Anne Ndofunsu

-Anne Ndofunsu completed her Bachelor’s Degree in applied languages at the University of Tours in France in 2008.
-She then went on to the university of Orléans to complete her Master’s degree in early childhood and Elementary education in 2012.
-It has been Anne’s long standing goal to work with children as she believes being a teacher is the most rewarding of vocations.
-After various teaching experiences in France Anne wanted to experience teaching abroad and because of its rich multicultural diversity, was drawn to Canada.
+Ms. Ndofunsu completed her Bachelor’s Degree in applied languages at the University of Tours in France in 2008.
+She then went on to the University of Orléans to complete her Master’s degree in early childhood and elementary education in 2012.
+It has been Ms. Ndofunsu’s long standing goal to work with children as she believes being a teacher is the most rewarding of vocations.
+After various teaching experiences in France, Ms. Ndofunsu wanted to experience teaching abroad and because of its rich multicultural diversity, was drawn to Canada.

 Early Childhood Educator